 When it comes to the world of technology, there are a lot of buzzwords that get thrown around.
 Two of these buzzwords are AI and machine learning.
 Already 77% of the devices we use feature one form of AI or another, so if you don’t already have tools powered by either of them, you will surely in the future.
 ML algorithms are also used in various industries, from finance to healthcare to agriculture.
-It is not so easy to see what’s the difference between AI and Machine Learning.
+It is not easy to see the difference between AI and Machine Learning.

 Let’s look at the main differences between Artificial Intelligence and Machine Learning, where both technologies are currently used, and what’s the difference.

 Artificial Intelligence is a branch of computer science whose goal is to make a computer or machine capable of mimicking human behaviour and performing human-like tasks.
 Scientists aim to design a machine that can think, reason, learn from experience, and make its own decisions just like humans.

 The concept of Artificial Intelligence first appeared in Alan Turing’s 1950 seminal work, “Computing Machinery and Intelligence”.
 Often considered the “father of computer science,” Turing asked in the paper the following question: “Can machines think?”.
 Then he described a method for testing his question, known as the Turing Test.